fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * The correct nodes can communicate with the client and the Judge.
 * It is needless to consider situations when some nodes are partly correct (correct TM Core and incorrect State machine or vice versa).

-### A. Incorrect behavior cases which the client can detect and handle
+### A. Cases which the client can detect and handle
 1. The node is not available or RPC request to the node is timed out.
-In this case the Proxy just retries request to another node, its possible that the rest of nodes is enough to have a quorum and keep the App alive.
+In this case the Client just retries request to another node, its possible that the rest of nodes is enough to have a quorum and keep the App alive.
 2. The TM Core blockchain RPCs (`block`, `blockchain`) return response with inconsistent information: falsified transactions in the blocks, incorrect block hashes, incorrect vote signatures or signatures that are not matched with known public keys.
-In this case, the Proxy treats the node as incorrect (possibly Byzantine) and retries request to another node.
+In this case, the Client treats the node as incorrect (possibly Byzantine) and retries request to another node.
 3. The TM Core ABCI Query returns wrong result/proof combination (inconsistent with the target height's `app_hash`).
-Like for Case 2, in this case, the Proxy treats the node as incorrect (possibly Byzantine) and retries request to another node.
+Like for Case 2, in this case, the Client treats the node as incorrect (possibly Byzantine) and retries request to another node.
 4. The TM Core blockchain RPCs return stale data.
-The Proxy expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to another node.
+The Client expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to another node.
 Note that the current node cannot be considered Byzantine for sure because it might experience connection problems with the rest of the cluster.

-### B. Incorrect behavior cases which the client can detect, but cannot handle
+### B. Cases which the client can detect, but cannot handle
-After detecting those cases the Proxy is sure that the cluster **liveness** is violated.
+After detecting those cases the Client is sure that the cluster **liveness** is violated.
 An external interference is required to restore it.
-1. The Proxy retried the request for cases A1-A4 for all cluster nodes and they all are failed.
+1. The Client retried the request for cases A1-A4 for all cluster nodes and they all are failed.
-2. The cluster cannot commit `height+1`-th block while the Proxy waits for it to have `height`-th block verifiable.
+2. The cluster cannot commit `height+1`-th block while the Client waits for it to have `height`-th block verifiable.
 This is actually a subcase of the previous case, but it appears if the cluster recently committed `height`-th block during `put` or `run` processing.
 The failure to progress in this case probably means that the nodes have different `app_hash`-es for `height`-th block, so this is likely an evidence of the **dispute** in the cluster.

 ### C. Dispute cases
 Dispute cases, in general, cannot be detected by the client, because the client is normally satisfied by the first successful response while retrying response to the cluster nodes.
 The external Judge is available to the correct nodes in order to prevent such situations (instead of multicasting the client requests to all cluster nodes and comparing the responses).